 Fish surveys were conducted annually in the fall at the same four locations that macroinvertebrates were surveyed.
 The aim was to detect species and general fish numbers, but not population numbers.
 Improvements in water quality have allowed fish to thrive again.
-Number of fish species present has increased from one to four.
-Though large fish, likely Common carp, were seen in spring of 2014, these larger species were not identified or captured until the 2015 survey.
-A large flood in September of 2014 may have killed these species or washed them past Trico Road and beyond the study area.
-This flood may also explain the decrease in the overall number of fish captured in 2014.
-Fish presence has expanded upstream to Three Rivers, though only Western Mosquitofish were found in low numbers in this reach.
+Cortaro Narrows may provide the best habitat for fish since the survey location in this reach has recorded the highest numbers of fish and species.
+Overall, number of fish species observed has increased from one to five.
+Though large fish, likely Common carp, were seen in spring of 2014, these larger species were not observed or captured until the 2015 survey.
+A large flood in September 2014 may have killed these species or washed them past Trico Road and beyond the study area.
+This flood may also explain the lower overall number of fish captured in 2014.

+Fish presence has expanded upstream to Three Rivers, though only Western Mosquitofish were found in very low numbers in this reach.
 Flows in Three Rivers are often very shallow and may not provide habitat for the other larger species.
 In time, large floods may bring back native species, since the Longfin Dace and Gila Topminnow are found in the Upper Santa Cruz in Santa Cruz County.